 Our students live in a world where video has become an integral part of communication in virtually every area of the society in which we live.
 Students are many times assigned or have the option to create videos.
 The Digital Studio allows students to develop the ability to create and share knowledge in an increasingly relevant form with the help from the Audio Visual Coordinator.

 The librarian and English Department recognize that boys are less likely to read for pleasure beginning in adolescence.
-As such PAGERS offers an optional reading program ever quarter that is available for all grades through the library and English Department.
-Another option is the recommended reading list that comes out every month with suggestions from babies to adults.
+As such, each month we share a recommended reading list with titles for all ages to enjoy.